lunfardo314/lunfardo314.github.io/txdocs/tx.md

 Some examples:

-* the formula `amount(100)` not only invokes library-defined function `amount` with data `100` (which must return `true`), but also wraps `100` with the descriptor `amount`.
-Bytecode (compiled form) of such formula can be recognized as `amount` and the wrapped data (`100` in this case) can be parsed-out by other scripts/formulas and by the node.
+* the formula `amount(100)` not only invokes library-defined function `amount` with argument `100`, which is expected to return `true`, but also wraps `100` with the descriptor `amount`.
+Such formula, can be recognized as `amount` and the wrapped data (`100` in this case) can be parsed-out from the bytecode by other scripts/formulas and by the node.
 Otherwise, the function `amount`, when evaluated, checks if the provided amount meets the minimum requirement for the particular UTXO;
-* the formula  `addressED25519(0x370563b1f08fcc06fa250c59034acfd4ab5a29b60640f751d644e9c3b84004d0)` invokes library-defined function `addressED25519` which verifies if the signature at $T_3$ is a valid signature of the transaction ID and if the hash of the public key is equal to the data `0x370563b1f08fcc06fa250c59034acfd4ab5a29b60640f751d644e9c3b84004d0` provided as the parameter of the call.
+* the formula  `addressED25519(0x370563b1f08fcc06fa250c59034acfd4ab5a29b60640f751d644e9c3b84004d0)` invokes library-defined function `addressED25519` which verifies if the signature at $T_3$ is a valid signature of the transaction ID and if the hash of the public key is equal to the data `0x370563b1f08fcc06fa250c59034acfd4ab5a29b60640f751d644e9c3b84004d0` provided as the argument of the call.
 It is a siglock script.
   From the other side, another script or user, can parse the bytecode and check if the script is indeed the `addressED215519` function and, say, check if the parameter is the public key it expects.

 All participants share a globally trusted **library of validation function definitions**.
 The most primitive of those functions are hardcoded (embedded), akin **opcodes** in other UTXO models.
 Majority of it is defined as open *EasyFL* formulas with parameters.